Division of Biology and Medicine

 3. Pursue scholarly projects in preparation for long-term involvement in global health following post-graduate training.

-We are pleased to announce that this year BRIGHT has partnered with the Global Health Initiative (GHI).
-“GHI is a multidisciplinary university-wide effort to reduce health inequities among underserved populations locally and worldwide through education, research, service, and development of partnerships.”
+We are pleased to announce that this year BRIGHT has partnered with the Center for Global Health Equity (CGHE).
+“CGHE is a multidisciplinary university-wide effort to reduce health inequities among underserved populations locally and worldwide through education, research, service, and development of partnerships.”
 Through this partnership, we will facilitate more collaboration between faculty members, residents, fellows and members of the Brown community who are interested in global health.

 1. Applications are sent out towards the end of the academic year through the respective residency and fellow programs for the next academic year.
 Applicants in good standing are encouraged to follow the directions on the application and return it by the deadline.
 Should you have any questions about the application process, please contact the BRIGHT resident or faculty directors who can assist you with any logistical issues you may encounter.